Russia's Chubais lashes authorities for jailing Nemtsov

 "But the meeting that Nemtsov attended was sanctioned!
 Neither do I believe the court-accepted justification for the arrest -- disobeying a police officer," Chubais wrote.

-"I am sure that any normal person will have the same question about this as I do.
+"I am sure that any normal person will have the same questions about this as I do.
 And this means that these questions have to be answered.
 And not by the courts, whose credibility has been undermined, but by the authorities themselves."

 The 300-strong Moscow crowd chanted slogans in support of the jailed Kremlin critic and former oil tycoon Mikhail Khodorkovsky --- whose jail term was extended by six years last week -- and called for broader political freedoms.